Factorio's server setup is super straight forward. They offer a free dedicated server download, that can be downloaded by everyone.

 In my opinion, the easiest way of creating a map is to create it locally on your client.
 This allows you to quickly check the map and verify that all settings are to your likings.

-When you're happy with the created map, save the map and copy your local saves
+When you're happy with the created map, save the map and copy your local saves folder to $GAME_DIR/saves.

 Via the Command Line Interface